Skeleton Crew (short story collection)

-Skeleton Crew is a collection of short fiction by American writer Stephen King, published by Putnam in June 1985.
+Skeleton Crew is a short story collection by American writer Stephen King, published by Putnam in June 1985.
 A limited edition of a thousand copies was published by Scream/Press in October 1985 (ISBN 978-0910489126), illustrated by J. K. Potter, containing an additional short story, "The Revelations of 'Becka Paulson", which had originally appeared in Rolling Stone magazine (July 19 – August 2, 1984), and was later incorporated into King's 1987 novel The Tommyknockers.
 The original title of this book was Night Moves.

-Stories collected
+Stories

 Overview

-The collection features 22 works, which includes eighteen short stories, two novellas (The Mist and The Ballad of The Flexible Bullet), and two poems ("Paranoid: A Chant" and "For Owen").
-In addition to the introduction, in which King directly addresses his readers in his signature conversational style, Skeleton Crew features an epilogue of sorts entitled "Notes" wherein King discusses the origins of several stories in the collection.
+The collection features 22 works, which include 18 short stories, two novellas (The Mist and The Ballad of the Flexible Bullet), and two poems ("Paranoid: A Chant" and "For Owen").
+In addition to the introduction, in which King directly addresses his readers in his signature conversational style, Skeleton Crew also features an epilogue entitled "Notes" wherein King discusses the origins of several stories in the collection.
 The stories are collected from science-fiction and horror anthologies (Dark Forces, Shadows, Terrors, and New Terrors), genre magazine publications (Twilight Zone, Ellery Queen's Mystery Magazine, Startling Mystery Stories, Weirdbook and Fantasy and Science Fiction), and popular magazines (Redbook, Gallery, Yankee and Playboy).

-Although published in 1985, the stories collected in Skeleton Crew span seventeen years from "The Reaper's Image" (King's second professional sale when he was just eighteen years old) to The Ballad of The Flexible Bullet which was completed in 1983.
+Although published in 1985, the stories collected in Skeleton Crew span 17 years from "The Reaper's Image" (King's second professional sale when he was just 18 years old) to The Ballad of The Flexible Bullet which was completed in 1983.

-The collection also features some more personal works, including "For Owen", the poem he wrote for his son, and "Gramma" a horrific tale from an eleven-year-old boy's perspective that seems to recall King's own horrors living with his invalid grandmother.
+The collection also features more personal works, including "For Owen", the poem he wrote for his son, and "Gramma", a horrific tale from an 11-year-old boy's perspective that seems to recall King's horrors living with his invalid grandmother.

 Of one of the stories in the collection, King says: "As far as short stories are concerned, I like the grisly ones the best.
-However the story "Survivor Type" goes a little bit too far, even for me."
+However, the story "Survivor Type" goes a little bit too far, even for me."